cmidgley/inventree-template-pro/README.md

   [Gridfinity](https://gridfinity.xyz/) single-unit 12mm labels (such as those generated using the [Fusion 360 Gridfinity Generator](https://apps.autodesk.com/FUSION/en/Detail/Index?id=7197558650811789)).

-> Brother labels have about a 3mm margin top and bottom so when setting the label height use 23 (or,
+> Brother labels have margins of about 3mm on the left and right edges, and 1.5mm on the top and
-> 29mm label - 6 margins).
-Changing height won't change the size of the label, as it always prints
-> to the size of the paper, but it will scale it up or down.
-Changing width will change the cut
+> bottom.
+When setting the label size in settings, the width will control the cutting length (not
-> length (without scaling) and the these templates dynamically size to width.
+> including margins, so 50mm will be 56mm cut), but height changes scaling of the content, not the
+> size!
+Given the 1.5mm per top/bottom margin, assuming a label size of 29mm, set the label height
+> in settings to to 26mm (29mm - 3mm margins).

+> When designing labels to a particular height (such as when using borders as cut-lines to cut the
+> label), set your label height correctly (see prior paragrap), and in your label template set the
+> containing DIV to a height of your desired height, less 1.5mm (for the top margin) and use a thin
+> border on the bottom to draw a cut line.
+The distance from the factory-edge to the cut-line will
+> then match your desired height.
+For example, for a 29mm label that wants to be used for a 12mm
+> cut label will set the label height in settings to 26mm, and the DIV height to 10.5mm.

   These labels utilize the following context properties: